 According to the UN Secretary-General’s 2014 Annual Report on Children and Armed Conflict, 7 national armies and 50 armed groups operating in 14 countries recruit and use child soldiers.
 These children and youths are viewed as cheap and expendable labour and are easy to manipulate and control by commanders.
 They are used as combatants, messengers, porters and cooks and to provide forced sexual services.
 Some are abducted or forcibly recruited, while others are driven to join by poverty, abuse and discrimination, or to seek revenge for violence enacted against them or their families.

-By offering innovative training to security sector actors who encounter child soldiers in the field, UNITAR PTP and the Dallaire Initiative are joining efforts to create a world in which children are no longer used as a weapon of war.
+By offering innovative training to those actors who encounter child soldiers in the field, UNITAR PTP is dedicated to the achievement of a world, in which children are no longer used as a weapon of war.

-The objective of this course is to advance a better understanding of the phenomenon of child soldiering, as well as the reasons behind the use of children in armed conflicts.
-The course also aims to provide an overview of the possible options for interactions between police, military and child soldiers and the possible actions to prevent children’s recruitment and re- recruitment.
+The objective of this course is to advance actors' understanding of the phenomenon of child soldiering, as well as of the reasons behind the use of children in armed conflicts.
+The course also aims to provide an overview of the possible options for interactions between police, military and child soldiers and the possible actions to prevent children’s recruitment and re-recruitment.

 At the end of the course, participants will be able to: